alexlehner3868/ChatRoomApplication/README.md

   - Added secure input handling by masking password fields with asterisks to protect passwords

 __Mohamad__: Responsible for designing and implementing the following server logic:
-The message protocol to be shared across the server and client The concurrent in-memory state to keep track of active session data using `Arc<Mutex<>>`:
++ The message protocol to be shared across the server and client
++ The concurrent in-memory state to keep track of active session data using `Arc<Mutex<>>`:
-Users and the room they are connected to
+	+ Users and the room they are connected to
-Rooms with the owner and current live members
+	+ Rooms with the owner and current live members
-Isolated tokio broadcast channel per room to ensure all intended users with live WebSocket connections to a room receive messages
+	+ Isolated tokio broadcast channel per room to ensure all intended users with live WebSocket connections to a room receive messages
-The HTTP API routes/logic for:
++ The HTTP API routes/logic for:
-`/logout`: Clear in-memory session data `/create_room`: Create new room
+	+ `/logout`: Clear in-memory session data
+	+ `/create_room`: Create new room
-`/join_room`: Join room
+	+ `/join_room`: Join room
-`/delete_room`: Remove room (Owner only)
+	+ `/delete_room`: Remove room (Owner only)
-`/all_rooms`: List all rooms (In-memory portion) `/list_room_users`: Get active users
+	+ `/all_rooms`: List all rooms (In-memory portion)
+	+ `/list_room_users`: Get active users
-The  HTTP API route/logic to upgrade the HTTP to a WebSocket connection: `/ws` Processing concurrent WebSocket messages:
++ The  HTTP API route/logic to upgrade the HTTP to a WebSocket connection: `/ws`
++ Processing concurrent WebSocket messages:
-Sending text messages
+	+ Sending text messages
-Owner kicking a user from a room
+	+ Owner kicking a user from a room
-Leaving a room (Owner only)
+	+ Leaving a room (Owner only)
+	+ User joing a room
 + Broadcasting messages received through WebSocket connection to broadcast channel subscribers